-At our house, that means it’s time for our annual indoor snowball games, no real snow or cold temperatures required!
+At our house, that means it’s time for our annual indoor snowball fights and snowball games.
+No real snow or cold temperatures required!

 We came up with the idea for our Snowman Games after reading Snowmen at Night by Caralyn Buehner.
 It’s a story about what our snow creations do while the rest of us are sleeping.

 We took our cue from some of their antics to develop events that can be played safely indoors.

 We use soft artificial snowballs, but you could also make your own.

 Find a fairly open space to play and have fun with it.

 7 Indoor Snowball Fight, Games & Activities

 Here is our list of snowball games (with quick instructions).
 You and your little ones could probably think of many more, we would love to read about them in the comments.

 - Indoor Snowball Fight Game: This one is obvious, right?
 You may as well do this one first because your kids are dying to throw these things at each other anyway.
-We have a few ground rules at our house such as always aim below the chest (no head shots).
+We have a few ground rules at our house, such as always aiming below the chest (no head shots).

 - On Target: Print out or draw a target that can be taped up on a door, wall, or window.
 Have the participants throw the snowballs to try to hit the target.
 How many times can they do it?
 Throw a little learning into the mix for younger children by having them count out loud or have one child draw tally marks on a chalkboard while another is throwing.